 The Metropolitan Museum houses a world-renowned complex of scientific research and conservation facilities, each of which serves as a training ground for conservators from around the world.
-Three major conservation areas—Objects Conservation, Paintings Conservation, and Works on Paper/Photography Conservation—are supported by and named for the Sherman Fairchild Foundation.
+There are five major conservation areas—Objects Conservation, Paintings Conservation, Paper Conservation, Photograph Conservation, and Textile Conservation—the first four of which are supported by and named for the Sherman Fairchild Foundation.
 In addition, the Museum maintains specialized studios for Asian art, costume, and book conservation.

-The Department of Scientific Research, a core group of scientists who collaborate with curators and conservators throughout the Museum, is responsible for investigating the material aspects of works of art in the Museum's collections.
-Scientists in the department cooperate with conservators and curators in studying, preserving, and conserving works, and also pursue innovative research in analytical techniques, preventive conservation, and treatment methodologies.
+The Department of Scientific Research, a core group of scientists who collaborate with curators and conservators throughout the Museum, is responsible for investigating the material aspects of works of art in the Museum's collection.
+Scientists in the department cooperate with conservators and curators in studying, preserving, and conserving works, and also pursue innovative research in analytic techniques, preventive conservation, and treatment methodologies.

 The Metropolitan's Adoration of the Magi (71.100) was painted in the southern Netherlands, probably in Antwerp, at the end of the fifteenth century, but little else is known regarding the circumstances of its creation.
 A recent conservation treatment provided the opportunity to examine the painting and to investigate the stages of its production.

 Lead and other heavy metal soaps have been detected and reported to be the cause of deterioration in hundreds of oil paintings dating from the fifteenth to the twentieth centuries.
 Understanding the nature of the chemical processes gives art conservators information on ways to slow, stop, and prevent the deterioration of unique works of art.

 Antibody-based techniques are applied in the field of conservation science to identify and localize the various kinds of proteins used in objects of cultural heritage, revealing insights into materials and techniques used by artists and craftspeople.